staydecent/staydecent.ca/src/entries/blog/2025-01-13-2024-year-in-review/content.md

 title: 2024: Year in Review
 image: 2024_review-oregon_coast.jpg
-image_alt: A stark scene from the Oregon Coast
+image_alt: A stark scene from the Oregon Coast, Photo by Adrian Unger
 ---

 Or, the year of the sabbatical.
 What did I even do for my sabbatical?
 Well I quit my job for one—well that was in 2023.
 Then I didn’t really do anything.
 Of course, I could have gone on some grand adventure.
 Travelled the world.
 Gone on a pilgrimage.
 But I did not.